Sport in Edmonton: Ice hockey

 The Edmonton Oilers, originally one of the founding franchises of the World Hockey Association, joined the National Hockey League in 1979.
 They quickly became one of the best teams in the league, winning five Stanley Cup championships in 1984, 1985, 1987, 1988 and 1990.
 Wayne Gretzky, considered by many to be the greatest ice hockey player ever, played with the Edmonton Oilers from 1979 to 1988.

-The Edmonton Oilers fell in the Stanley Cup Finals playing the Carolina Hurricanes in seven games in the 2006 Stanley Cup Finals.
-Despite losing, they were the first eighth-seeded team to make it that far, and nearly came back to win from deficits of 2–0 and 3–1 in the series.
+The Oilers did not return to the Stanley Cup Final until 2006 when they lost to the Carolina Hurricanes in seven games.
+Despite losing, they were the first eighth-seeded team to make it that far, and nearly came back to win from deficits of 2–0 and 3–1 in the series.The Oilers later reached the Stanley Cup Final in 2024 and 2025, losing both times to the Florida Panthers.

 Rogers Place has been the home of the Edmonton Oilers since 2016.

 Edmonton's involvement in hockey is not limited to the Edmonton Oilers.
 Several big-time NHL names come from Edmonton and the surrounding area, such as Mike Comrie, Jarome Iginla, Ray Whitney and Fernando Pisani.
 Edmonton was granted a WHL expansion team, the Edmonton Oil Kings, which began playing in the 2007–2008 season.